GlenKPeterson/Paguro/README.md

 #Motivations

+Higher order functions are not just briefer to write and read, they are less to *think* about.
+They are useful abstractions that simplify your code and focus your attention on your goals rather than the details of how to accomplish them.
+Function chaining: <code>xs.take(...).foldLeft(...).firstMatching(...)</code> defines what you are doing and how you are doing it in the simplest possible way.

 Using a loop says nothing about what you are trying to accomplish.
 Is a given loop supposed to map something, filter it, accumulate a result, or all three?
 Different kinds of collections require different looping constructs which can be error prone for the coder and confusing for the reader.
 Loops generally require setting up accumulators, then looping through all kinds of <code>if</code>, <code>break</code>, and <code>continue</code> statements, like some kind of mad obstacle race that involves as many state changes as possible.

-Higher order functions are not just briefer to write and read, they are less to *think* about.
-They are useful abstractions that simplify your code and focus your attention on your goals rather than the details of how to accomplish them.
-Function chaining: <code>xs.take(...).foldLeft(...).firstMatching(...)</code> defines what you are doing and how you are doing it in the simplest possible way.
+You don't have to write that kind of code any more.

-No data is changed when using these transformations.
+No data is changed when using the transformers in this project.
 They allow you to write nearly stateless programs whose statements chain together and evaluate into a useful result.
 Lisp works like this, only the syntax makes the evaluation go inside out from the order you read the statements in (hence Clojure's two arrow operators).
 With method chaining, the evaluation happens in the same order as the methods are written on the page, much like piping commands to one another in shell scripts.

 In some cases, a well hand-written loop may be faster, but in general, the overhead for using these transformations is minimal and, I believe, well worth the clarity and safety they provide.